AminKhalif/gauntlet-ai-showcase/backend/_docs/python-rules.md

 Avoid Enums unless you need real enum semantics; otherwise use Literal[...] or constants.

+Comments: Add helpful comments that explain WHY or provide context.
+Avoid redundant comments that just restate the code.
+Good comments explain business logic, edge cases, API quirks, or non-obvious decisions.
+Avoid implementation details that are already clear from the code.

 Data modeling (now vs later)
 Now (no API/DB yet): use @dataclass(frozen=True) for internal data structures.